schlawiner/fu-rpg-frei-und-universell/02-the-basics.md

 # Die Grundlagen

-Der Text von FU geht davon aus, dass wenigstens eine/r der Spieler/innen Rollenspiele kennt und eine vage Vorstellung davon hat, wie sie funktionieren.
+Der Text von FU geht davon aus, dass wenigstens eine/r der Spieler/innen Rollenspiele kennt und eine grobe Vorstellung davon hat, wie sie funktionieren.
 Wenn ihr keinen Plan habt, was ein Rollenspiel ist, sucht euch zuerst jemanden, der einen hat!

 <!-- FU is written with the assumption that at least one player is familiar with roleplaying games and has a vague idea of how they work.
 If you don’t have a clue what an RpG is, then start by  nding someone who does!